farmOS/farmOS-aggregator/README.md

   <img width="446" height="413" src="img/aggregator_logo.png">
 </p>

-farmOS-aggregator is an application for interacting with multiple [farmOS](https://farmOS.org) instances.
+farmOS-aggregator is a microservice application for interacting with multiple [farmOS](https://farmOS.org) instances.
 The application provides a GUI for registering farmOS instances with the Aggregator and a REST API for interacting with farmOS instances.
 Depending on how an Aggregator is configured, farmOS admins will authorize access to only a subset of their farm's data.